yegor256/blog/_drafts/_sex.md

 obvious that we were the troublemakers, but also the protectors that little creatures eventually one day will entrust their lives to.

 Now it seems that I was raised as a sexist.
-Do I feel ashamed?
+But do I feel ashamed?
 Not at all.

 Do I believe that gender equality is about making men and women fully equal in all aspects of life?
 Not at all.

 We must _not_ be equal, because we are different.

-And there are many other categories of people in modern societies who possess special rights or are not allowed to do certain things.
-Simply put, they experience discrimination _but for their good_.
+There are many other categories of people in modern societies who possess special rights or are not allowed to do certain things.
+Simply put, they experience discrimination, _but for their good_.
 For example, kids are not allowed to buy alcohol and watch porn.
 Senior citizens receive pensions even though they don't work any more.
 People with disabilities sit in a bus where everybody else is not allowed to.
 Such _inequalities_ are only